SteveBarnett/Oh-Snap/README.md

 ![](./img/2.jpg)

-Add a third slot.
+Add a new sticky note: 3.
 Pick up all the cards, and shuffle them.

-Now play the game again.
+Take cards from the deck and place them under 1, then under 2, then under 3, and so on.

 ### Coding without coding

-Now update your instructions to allow for slot 3.
+Now update your instructions to allow for the third stack.

 ## It's gettin' kinda hectic

 ![](./img/3.jpg)

-Now add another row: you should six slots in total.
+Now add another row: you should six stacks in total.

 Stop when you have a match in a row, or a match in a column.